 If you had to decide and design the future workplace at your organization, how would you do so?
 Read the article and get inspired.
 At first try to take a moment and think about, which elements would be essential in your future office.

-Do you have small rooms for focus?
+Do you have small rooms for focused and undisturbed work?

 Does your ideal work environment have?